 One of the common conditions we cardiologists treat has nothing directly to do with the heart itself, but rather with blockages of blood vessels going to and from the kidneys, stomach, arms, legs and feet.
 We call this condition peripheral vascular or arterial disease.
 You may know it as “poor blood circulation.”

-An estimated 12 million Americans are affected by the disease, and its incidence increases with age—about one-fifth of people age 70 and older have it.
-The condition is sometimes called a smoker’s disease because it’s particularly prominent among people who have smoked at some point in their lives.
+An estimated 12 million Americans are affected by poor blood circulation, and its incidence increases with age—about one-fifth of people age 70 and older have it.
+The condition is sometimes called a “smoker’s disease” because it’s particularly prominent among people who have smoked at some point in their lives.

-Most doctors and holistic health practitioners agree that blood circulation problems are typically due to the buildup of plaque in the affected blood vessels—similar to the kind of buildup we see in the coronary arteries that feed the heart or the carotid arteries leading to the brain.
-The result is restricted blood flow, discomfort, tiredness, heaviness, and, often, cramping.
+Most doctors and holistic health practitioners agree that poor blood circulation is typically due to the buildup of plaque in the affected blood vessels—similar to the kind of buildup we see in the coronary arteries that feed the heart or the carotid arteries leading to the brain.
+The result is restricted blood flow, discomfort, tiredness, heaviness and, often, cramping.

-To combat the condition, doctors often use drugs, angioplasty, or surgery.
+To combat poor blood circulation, doctors often use drugs, angioplasty or surgery.
 My approach takes a different tack.
 I focus on the muscle cells and how to get rid of their metabolic by-products, which become increasingly toxic because of the poor blood circulation.

-For more information on poor blood circulation, ways to improve blood circulation, or other cardiovascular problems, visit Dr. Sinatra's Web site.
+For more information on poor blood circulation, ways to improve blood circulation or other see cardiovascular problems.